 The irony in the main plot

-The main plot of the novel is centred around Elizabeth Bennet and Fitzwilliam Darcy.
+The main plot of the novel is centered around Elizabeth Bennet and Fitzwilliam Darcy.
 The story starts in such a manner that both Elizabeth and Darcy don’t like one another.
-At the Meryton ball when Mr Bingley says to his close friend Darcy that he should dance with Elizabeth.
-Mr Darcy refuses to dance with Elizabeth by saying that she is not so beautiful or attractive that he can dance with her.
+At the Meryton ball when Mr. Bingley says to his close friend Darcy that he should dance with Elizabeth.
+Mr. Darcy refuses to dance with Elizabeth by saying that she is not so beautiful or attractive that he can dance with her.

 Elizabeth overhears this insulting remark of Darcy and about herself and forms a bad opinion about him.
 Her dislike for Darcy increases more and more with the passage of time because she considers him a proud and haughty sort of person.